nautechsystems/nautilus_trader/README.md

 is written mostly in Python with optional additional C-inspired syntax.
 > https://cython.org

+To run code or tests from the cloned repo, first compile the C extensions for the package.
+Note that initial compilation may take several minutes due to the quantity of extensions.

+    $ python setup.py build_ext --inplace

-NautilusTrader has been open-sourced from working production code, and forms part of a larger distributed system. `Data` and `Execution` services implemented with C# .NET Core allow this trading framework to integrate with `FIX4.4` connections for data ingestion and trade management.
+NautilusTrader has been open-sourced from working production code, and forms part of a larger distributed system.
+The messaging API can interface with the Nautilus platform where `Data` and `Execution` services implemented with C# .NET Core allow this trading framework to integrate with `FIX4.4` connections for data ingestion and trade management.

 > https://github.com/nautechsystems/Nautilus